 Whilst all this work was going on I was doing what any other self respecting creative would do and took to Pinterest!
 If you want to look at other jewellers workshops that inspired mine, with cleaver storage ideas and pretty finishing touches checkout my board below.

-will be the finished thing so check back or scroll to the next article to see how it all turned out.
+My next post will be the finished thing so check back or scroll to the next article to see how it all turned out.